sonnenbe-dot/GBAS-GUI/README.md

 </p>
 <br><br>

-Since we use 4 samples and 4 primers the resulting matrix will of dimension 4x4.
+Since we use 4 samples and 4 primers we expect the resulting matrix to be of dimension 4x4.
+However because of the diploid nature of the micromeria samples, each Locus can have a total of 2 alleles and thus the matrix will be of dimension 4x8.
+If the samples were of haploid nature then the resulting allele length matrix will of dimension 4x4.
 <p align="center">
 <img width="569" height="94" alt="image" src="https://github.com/user-attachments/assets/0ef1f9a6-7b17-427a-b64c-7b04e047ee22" />
 </p>
 <br><br>

-Next the second part of the pipeline can be started by clicking on the **Run SNP Detection** button.
+In the next step the second part of the pipeline can be started by clicking on the **Run SNP Detection** button.
 <p align="center">
 <img width="741" height="464" alt="image" src="https://github.com/user-attachments/assets/fd185d0d-1808-4f2a-9bb9-978b5a9e1cdb" />
 </p>
 <br><br>

-Once the second part finished a new file (TXT) containing the allele matrix will open.
-This will be again a 4x4 matrix.
+Once the second part finishes a new file (TXT) containing the allele matrix will open.
+This will be again a matrix of dimension 4x8.
 <p align="center">
 <img width="427" height="70" alt="image" src="https://github.com/user-attachments/assets/b14ed42d-a68c-43b8-956d-31677f572332" />
 </p>